hillhacks/website/pages/faq.md

 <!-- This says nothing about food!
 We need to know about food! -->
 ^

+I am a foreign national.
+Do I need a Protected Area Permit (PAP)?
+: Not if you are camping on-site.
+Read the relevant section on the [Accommodation page][acco] for more details.
+^

 I am concerned that I am too young / too old / an introvert / a single female / a single male / a robot / something totally different.
 : Read our note on providing a safe and friendly place for everyone.
 In